newrelic-experimental/futurehack/StudentEdition.md

 - 📅 Tuesday, May 25, 2021 @ 1:00 PM PDT
 - 📅 Tuesday, May 25, 2021 @ 5:00 PM PDT

+🏆 Prizes
+- 📊 Best Dashboard - the best New Relic dashboard that best captures all of D.Bug's shenanigans in one single source of truth for our engineer will win a **Nintendo Switch**
+- 📊 Fastest SRE - the fastest SRE to complete all of the challenges will win an **Apple Watch**

 Before you submit your project, [register for FutureStack 2021](https://newrelic.com/futurestack) and [sign up for FutureHack](https://docs.google.com/forms/d/e/1FAIpQLSd-VG61vO3WbCza51Qsv7nsofBGvAtXVLR9XsPZOwhjKCWTOw/viewform).
 If you haven't registered, you won't be eligible to win any prizes.